-The original sprouts (Brassica oleracea convar) are thousands year old and were first introduced in South Europe by the Romans.
-Around the middle ages the cultivation of the little cabbages began in the North of Europe, especially in fields near Brussels.
+The original sprouts (Brassica oleracea convar) are thousands of years old and were first introduced in South Europe by the Romans.
+Around the middle ages, the cultivation of the little cabbages began in the North of Europe, especially in fields near Brussels.
 They became a popular winter vegetable.
-Belgian and French colonists eventually took the sprouts with them too North America, they were first introduced in Louisiana under the name Choux de Bruxelles.
+Belgian and French colonists eventually took the sprouts with them to North America, they were first introduced in Louisiana under the name Choux de Bruxelles.

-Brussels sprouts are rich in vitamin C, and have (potentially) a positive effect in the prevention of cancer because they contain glucosinolates.
+Brussels sprouts are rich in vitamin C and have potentially a positive effect on the prevention of cancer because they contain glucosinolates.